-The MFP Cryptographic Module(A) consists of two major components: the VaultIP sub-component and EIP-38 sub-component.
-The VaultIP sub-component in turn consists of two sub-components: the Verilog RTL and the Firmware running from a ROM on the sequencer.
+MS1201 Security Sub-system consists of two major components, the Verilog RTL and the Firmware running from a ROM on the sequencer.
 The RTL implements the cryptographic algorithms and basic public key big number mathematics.
 The Firmware handles the higher level operations, manages the keys and takes care of the data transfers by setting up DMAs.

-The EIP-38 sub-component consists of two AES-XTS engines and is implemented in Verilog RTL: one engine is used to encrypt data stored in the hard drive and/or SSD of the multifunction printer while the other engine is used to decrypt the same data.
-The breakdown of MFP Cryptographic Module(A) is shown in Figure 2; it shows the details of all interfaces that cross the security boundary and the first hierarchy levels of the MFP module RTL.
+The breakdown of MS1201 Security Sub-system is shown in Figure 2; it shows the details of all interfaces that cross the security boundary and the first hierarchy levels of the MS1201 Security Sub-system RTL.

 Firmware is located in the Program ROM.
 The firmware has many routines; typically, the sources for each routine are located in an individual assembly file.
 All firmware routines are located on the same hierarchical level.

-Figure 2 - Hardware Block Diagram
+Figure 2- Hardware Block Diagram

-2.7 MFP module breakdown
+2.7 MS1201 Security Sub-system module breakdown

-The next list shows all (sub-)module levels of the MFP Cryptographic Module(A) and their corresponding version numbers.
-The levels provide an overview starting at the MFP Cryptographic Module(A) shell level.
+The next list shows all (sub-)module levels of MS1201 Security Sub-system and their corresponding version numbers.
+The levels provide an overview starting at the MS1201 Security Sub-system shell level.